This tiny cabin was built in 3 weeks and cost 30% less than a traditional house

 Over the past few decades, modular housing has disrupted traditional construction.
-Now, a company called AUAR (which stands for Automated Architecture and is pronounced “our”) is betting that a localized construction process, more automation, and a fleet of robots can make modular construction even more irresistible.
+Now, a company called AUAR (which stands for Automated Architecture and is pronounced “our”) is betting that a localized construction process, more automation, and a robot can make modular construction even more irresistible.

-In Bristol, AUAR has just completed a 107-square-foot cabin that was prefabricated using two ABB robots (gigantic robotic arms similar to those used by car manufacturers) and assembled by builders on site.
+In Bristol, AUAR has just completed a 107-square-foot cabin that was prefabricated using an ABB robots (gigantic robotic arms similar to those used by car manufacturers) and assembled by builders on site.
 The cabin sits in the backyard of a house and will be used as a rehearsal studio by a cellist and double bassist, who were looking for a separate workspace.
 The unit was completed in three weeks (with only one week on site) and cost about 30% less to build than a traditional UK home.
 It’s the first such unit AUAR has built using this modular timber building system, but the company has half a dozen more in the pipeline across the country.
 Just like other forms of technology, like 3D printing homes, AUAR’s system provides a blueprint for more streamlined and sustainable homebuilding.

 It all starts with a sheet of timber that is roughly 47 x 8 x 23 inches.
-Once the design was set, the timber sheets were sent to a local manufacturing hub in Bristol, where two ABB robots milled hundreds of these sheets down to the right size and specifications.
+Once the design was set, the timber sheets were sent to a local manufacturing hub in Bristol, where an ABB robot milled hundreds of these sheets down to the right size and specifications.
 Then, they’re assembled into “blocks” so they’re able to fit together like pieces of a puzzle.
 “It’s like a CNC machine, but with more flexibility,” says AUAR cofounder and CEO Mollie Claypool.

 Once the blocks were sent to the site, a team of builders assembled them —”like Lego,” says Claypool.
 You can count the number of materials needed on one hand: 95% timber, paper cellulose insulation, a recyclable epdm roof (a kind of synthetic rubber that’s durable and cost-effective), rubber flooring, and glass for the doors, windows, and the one skylight.
 The walls were left raw, with no other finishes.
 And if the clients ever want the unit to be dismantled, the timber building blocks can be taken apart by professionals and reassembled elsewhere (or repurposed for other uses).